-The ASL program at Northern aims to incorporate community service as a means of helping its students gain a deeper understanding of course objectives, acquire new knowledge, develop professional expertise, and engage in civic activity.
+The Academic Service Learning program at Northern Michigan University aims to incorporate community service as a means of helping its students gain a deeper understanding of course objectives, acquire new knowledge, develop professional expertise, and engage in civic activity.
 Through incorporating academics with volunteer and hands-on opportunities, Northern elevates learning in ways that can’t be experienced in the traditional classroom setting.

-Northern is the only university in the U.S. that packs community engagement, diversity awareness, leadership development and real-world experience into one life-changing program: Superior Edge.
-It is open to all students, regardless of major, year in school or GPA.
+Northern is the only university in the U.S. that packs community engagement, diversity awareness, leadership development, and real-world experience into one life-changing program: Superior Edge.
+It is open to all students regardless of major, year in school, or GPA.
 Students complete 100 hours in each of four different edges, mostly tailored to their own interests and passions.
-In addition to the fulfilling experiences students are a part of in this program, they receive a student enrichment transcript along with their academic transcript when they graduate.
+In addition to the fulfilling experiences students experience in this program, they receive a “student enrichment” transcript along with their academic transcript when they graduate.
 More than 1/3 of NMU students voluntarily participate in this program.

 Student Leader Fellowship Program

 NMU faculty and staff help students make connections with valuable internship opportunities.
 Many majors require an internship.
-Just a few examples of recent internships include Intel, Amazon, Helly Hansen, the Milwaukee Crime Laboratory, IBM, USAA, IRS, America’s Test Kitchen, and Mayo Clinic.
+Just a few examples of recent internships students have taken include positions at NASA, Intel, Amazon, Helly Hansen, the Milwaukee Crime Laboratory, IBM, USAA, IRS, America’s Test Kitchen, and Mayo Clinic.

 Capstone Courses and Projects/Senior Experience

-The student experience in many majors at NMU culminates with the pulling together of what has been learned over the course of his or her academic career.
+The student experience in many majors at NMU concludes with the accumulation of what has been learned over the course of one’s academic career.
 This is typically in the form of a capstone project or paper.
-Students have the chance to show off their projects each spring at the Celebration of Student Research, Creative Works and Academic Service Learning.
+Students have the chance to show off their projects each spring at the Celebration of Student Research, Creative Works, and Academic Service Learning.
 The campus and community event features short presentations and poster displays to highlight student achievements.
-Students graduating from the School of Art and Design have their final works showcased in the DeVos Art Museum, with a rousing closing reception.
+Students graduating from the School of Art and Design have their final works showcased in the DeVos Art Museum, which concludes with a rousing closing reception.